lawrencegripper/ion/README.md

 14. You can now re-run the command from step 12 to see the module deployed to your Ion environment.
 This sample module won't do anything without being hooked up to a gateway that can trigger it (such as Ion's front API).
 However, this guide demonstrates how you can get an Ion environment up and running and deploy modules via the CLI.

+> *Next Step*: Have a look at the [Quick start for transcoding](./docs/QuickStartTranscode.md) to get a more detailed guide on chaining together ION modules.

 # Why use Ion?
 Another workflow manager... really?!
 There is no shortage of tools that can string together a series of processes into a structured workflow.